MarekRyn/ILI9341-Toolkit/README.md

 Drivers and tools for developing applications on STM32 platform with ILI9341 TFT.

-	<b>Drivers and tools are at early stage of development.
-Any improvements from
+	Drivers and tools are at early stage of development.
+Any improvements from community are welcome.
-	community are welcome.</b>

 <b>Content:</b>